A practical guide to enterprise Claude Code: Plans, pricing, and challenges (2026)

 Cost management and predictability

-While the new plans give you spending caps, the "extra usage" model can be tricky.
-It offers flexibility, which is great, but because it’s billed at API rates, it can lead to unpredictable costs.
-This is especially true if you have a few power users or a large team whose needs change from month to month.
-Trying to set a budget can become a real challenge.
+The new plans give you spending caps, but the "extra usage" model can still be tricky.
+It offers flexibility, which is great, but because overflow is billed at API rates, costs can get unpredictable — especially if you have a few power users or a team whose needs swing month to month.
+Setting a budget becomes a real exercise.

 Security, compliance, and data privacy

 Giving an AI tool access to your entire codebase is a big deal.
-While Anthropic has strong, enterprise-level security, your company’s security team is going to have a lot of questions:
+Anthropic has strong, enterprise-level security, but your security team will still have questions:

-• How is our source code being handled and stored?
+• How is our source code handled and stored?

 • What are the access controls?
 Can we block the AI from seeing our most sensitive code?